 Our full name is the Santa Barbara Humane Society for the Prevention of Cruelty to Animals.
 We are a privately supported non-profit agency dedicated to the welfare of all companion animals that share the world with us.
 We are the third oldest Humane Society in the State of California, founded in 1887, and have been in continuous service since that time.
-We serve the geographical area from the Carpinteria area to Santa Ynez Valley.
+We primarily serve the Santa Barbara County area.

 What types of animals do you take in for adoption?

 We take in owner-relinquished animals only, and limit pet intake to cats and dogs.

 How long do you keep animals that are brought to you for adoption?

 Those animals available for adoption will be kept as long as they are healthy and temperamentally sound.

 We do have facilities for boarding cats and dogs owned by members of the Santa Barbara Humane Society.
 We book boarding reservations up to two months in advance.
 Our boarding procedures are available in the Shelter Office and on the Boarding Services page.